 Tips and tricks

-If you are looking for even more tricks for flocking your tree, I’ve added a few additional tips here!
+And if you are looking for even more tricks for flocking your Christmas tree, I’ve added a few additional tips here!

 - If using a fake tree, you may need to remove the sections so you can reach some of the inner branches.